 The language arts curriculum begins in the earliest grades with the introduction of reading skills.
 Phonics instruction in kindergarten introduces beginning and ending consonants and short vowels sounds, syllabification and word families.
 First grade includes the addition of vowel variants, long vowels and sound patterns.
 These skills are continued and mastered in second grade.
 Comprehension strategies and fluency are taught through guided practice and modeling.
 In grades three and four, phonics practice continues with the addition of prefixes, suffixes and root words.
 Writing skills are taught using journals, short stories and book reports.
 These skills are strengthened in the intermediate grades where writing instruction includes narrative, expository, persuasive and explanatory styles with a focus on the six traits of writing.
 Spelling, grammar and research are integrated into the writing instruction.

 Students are encouraged to be thoughtful, engaged and responsible citizens.
 They learn that they are members of a larger society and that their contributions make a difference in the world around them.
 Primary grades include the study of self, school, family, community and nation.
-Intermediate grades incorporate the study of U.S. History.
+Intermediate grades incorporate the study of Maryland and U.S. History.
 Skills are established using hands-on activities, interactive notebooks, student research, graphs, time-lines, maps and technology.

 St. Martin’s math curriculum is personalized for the way students learn and individualized to maximize student success.
-Students can interact with the information through oral and written instruction and through the use of manipulatives.
+Students can interact with the information through oral and written instruction, and through the use of manipulatives.
 Students work through number sets, addition, subtraction, multiplication, division, fractions, decimals, measurement, geometry and place value.
 Problem solving strategies such as multi-step problems and word problems are utilized to encourage higher order thinking.
 Teachers use real world examples, personalized vocabulary, online enrichment and student-created examples to keep students learning and engaged.

 Science is a process in which students explore, hypothesize, design, test, modify, reflect and draw conclusions.
 Through observation and exploration of our world, students are trained to think critically and learn problem-solving skills.
 Exploratory concepts are introduced in the primary grades and then refined as the student progresses through the intermediate grades.
 The units focus on Life Science, Earth Science and Physical Science.
 Science units are often theme-based including the study of the rain forest, dinosaurs and the Chesapeake Bay.

-All lower school students take art, music, physical education and religion.
+All lower school students also take art, music, physical education and religion.
 Computers and technology are taught through the core content classes.